rbarkerclarke/rbarkerclarke/README.md

 - 👋 Hi, I’m @sbarkerclarke-phd
 - I'm a postdoc at Cleveland Clinic Lerner Institute
-- 🌱 I’m interested in mathematical oncology and evolution
+- 🌱 I’m interested in mathematical oncology, evolution and topological analyses

 - 📫 How to reach me ... owens2@ccf.org

 <!---